Kallb123/NewTabRedux/README.md

 ### Chrome

+1. Clone the repository to your computer, or [download it as a ZIP](https://github.com/Kallb123/Homely/archive/master.zip) then extract it somewhere it can stay permanently
-1. Open the Chrome `Extension` settings by navigating the menus or visiting [chrome://extensions/](chrome://extensions/).
+2. Open the Chrome `Extension` settings by navigating the menus or visiting [chrome://extensions/](chrome://extensions/)
-2. Enable the `Developer mode` toggle in the top right.
+3. Enable the `Developer mode` toggle in the top right
-3. Select the `Load unpacked` button in the top left.
+4. Select the `Load unpacked` button in the top left
-4. Browse to and select the `Homely` root folder so that you can see the `lib` and `res` folders.
+5. Browse to the `Homely` folder that you downloaded in step 1 so that you can see the `lib` and `res` folders, then press OK to accept this folder.

 ### Firefox